WebKit/explainers/model/README.md

 ### Controlling animations

-Formats supported by `<model>` may support animations built into the resource itself, such as the USDZ file format.
+Formats supported by `<model>` may support animations built into the resource itself, such as those supported by the USDZ file format.
 We propose allowing page authors to control such animations.

 This is a wide topic with likely dependencies on the file format support for animations itself.
 Another